5 Steps To Future-proof Your Job In The Age Of Automation

 However, while that might sound like doom and gloom, there’s also the potential to think about new jobs you might want to do that don’t even yet exist.
-For example, there weren’t any social media managers or SEO specialists a couple of decades ago.
-Nor was there the possibility to become a robot intern.

 Keep an eye on new technological developments and where they overlap with the potential to carve out a new career.

 If you hadn’t noticed before now, all the previous suggestions are fairly easy to take steps to implement in a small way.
 You can start right now to learn new skills, brush up on ‘soft’ ones, and embrace the evolution in the nature of a job and career, without the need to sacrifice your current position.